 The internal complaints and appeals processes take place at no cost to the student who lodges the complaint or appeal.
 Any decision to be implemented as an outcome of a complaint or appeal (internal and/or external) which is in favour of the student who lodged it will be immediately implemented along with any preventative or corrective action required.
-The student will be advised immediately of a favourable outcome.
+The student will be advised within 5 (five) business days of the outcome.

-The complaints and appeals process is an integral part of the AHSI continuous improvement process and provides opportunities for AHSI to review and enhance its quality services.
+The complaints and appeals process is an integral part of the AHSI continuous improvement process and provides opportunities for AHSI to review and enhance the quality of its services.

-Separate registers are kept of both complaints and appeals, and these are a review on a regular basis with a summary report produced monthly and tabled to the Academy Board for consideration and action.
+Separate registers are kept of both complaints and appeals; they are reviewed on a regular basis with a summary report produced bi-monthly and tabled to the Academic Board for consideration and discussion.